Recent Commercial Posts

 Commercial cleaning levels

-SERVPRO of Northwest Charlotte is a member of the Institute of Inspection, Cleaning and Restoration Certification (IICRC), the certifying body for the cleaning and restoration industry.
+SERVPRO of NW Charlotte, Lincoln County, Southern and NE Gaston County is a member of the Institute of Inspection, Cleaning and Restoration Certification (IICRC), the certifying body for the cleaning and restoration industry.
 We adhere to CDC and local authority guidelines related to COVID-19 exposure and cleaning procedures.
 Our primary cleaning technique includes hand wiping surfaces and fogging, a process that uses an ultra-low volume or electrostatic sprayer to apply disinfectant to surfaces.

 We focus on three levels of disinfecting: proactive, high-touch and enhanced or reactive cleaning.
 Proactive cleaning measures, such as a single wipe of high-touch surfaces and fogging applications, are suitable for facilities without any known cases of COVID-19 exposure.
 A workplace or facility that may have been exposed through an employee or vendor will require multiple wipes of high-touch surface areas and fogging.

-When someone known to have COVID-19 has been exposed to the workplace or facility, we recommend enhanced or reactive cleaning.
+When someone known to have a contagious disease has been exposed to the workplace or facility, we recommend enhanced or reactive cleaning.
 In these cases, we customize services based on the specific needs of a facility.
 And, we may use a cleaning protocol developed by a third-party industrial hygienist.

 Additionally, the CDC recommends opening windows and doors to increase air circulation and closing off all areas used by the infected person.
 Wait 24 hours (or as long as possible), then clean and disinfect offices, bathrooms, common areas, shared electronic equipment and any other areas the infected person may have used.